JasperVanEsveld/deutron/README.md

 Command line tool thats adds a webview UI to your programs.
 Uses std-in/out for communication, allowing it to easily be used by any programming language that can print and read user input.

-Libraries simply map these message to functions, missing Helper libraries:

-Currently only Deno has a helper library that is around 200 lines.
-Contributions that add other languages are always welcome.

 ## Usage